 This week CADimensions is attending the Additive Manufacturing Users Group (AMUG) event in St. Louis, Missouri – perhaps the most significant professional 3D printing conference this year.
 In order to keep you up to date on the current state of the 3D printing industry and technology, we will be releasing a blog every day about what we found most significant.
 This is part one of that series – “Live from AMUG!”

 As an engineer working in the 3D printing industry, the question comes up frequently: What’s next for 3D printing?
 We have seen so much growth over the past decade in 3D printing capabilities that sometimes it can be hard to pinpoint where exactly we’re headed.
 The morning keynote from Day #1 of AMUG featured Todd Grimm’s take on six key trends we’re seeing in 3D printing today.
-Todd Grimm is an expert who has been working in the Additive Manufacturing industry for 27 years, and today he primarily works as a consultant and author.
-While it is difficult to relay all the valuable insight Todd talked about, we are going to attempt to hit the highlights from one segment of his talk.
+Todd Grimm is an expert who has been working in the Additive Manufacturing industry for 27 years.
+Today he primarily works as a consultant and author.
+While it’s difficult to relay all the valuable insight from Todd, I’m going to attempt to go over the highlights.

 China has a very strong 3D printing landscape, and we can only expect more out of them.
 While there are plenty of “me-too” clone 3D printers leveraging FDM or SLA technology coming out of the far east, there are also companies pursuing new processes entirely, or making significant improvements to established technologies.
 Todd mentioned a few companies that are creating large format SLA machines, and SLS systems for both metals and polymers with massive build volumes up to one meter.

 3. Software – Direct from CAD, Predictive, Generative Design, workflow, Security